taplytics/Taplytics-Android-SDK/README.md

 #Taplytics-Android SDK

-_Taplytics is a native mobile A/B testing platform that helps you optimize your Android app!_
+_Taplytics is a native mobile A/B testing and push notification platform that helps you optimize your Android app!_

 **Current Version**: [1.4.10](https://github.com/taplytics/Taplytics-Android-SDK/releases/tag/1.4.10)